awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hawordpress-tutorial.md

 ## Launch an Elastic Beanstalk environment<a name="php-hawordpress-tutorial-launch"></a>

 Use the Elastic Beanstalk console to create an Elastic Beanstalk environment\.
-Choose the **PHP** platform and accept the default settings and sample code\.
-After you launch the environment, you can configure the environment to connect to the database, then deploy the WordPress code to the environment\.
+After you launch the environment, you can configure it to connect to the database, then deploy the WordPress code to the environment\.

+In the following steps, you'll use the Elastic Beanstalk console to:
++ Create an Elastic Beanstalk application using the preconfigured **PHP** platform\.
++ Accept the default settings and sample code\.

 **To launch an environment \(console\)**

 1. Open the Elastic Beanstalk console using this preconfigured link: [console\.aws\.amazon\.com/elasticbeanstalk/home\#/newApplication?applicationName=tutorials&environmentType=LoadBalanced](https://console.aws.amazon.com/elasticbeanstalk/home#/newApplication?applicationName=tutorials&environmentType=LoadBalanced)

-1. For **Platform**, choose the platform that matches the language used by your application\.
+1. Choose the **Platform** that matches the language used by your application\.

 1. For **Application code**, choose **Sample application**\.

 1. Choose **Review and launch**\.

 1. Review the available options\.
-When you're satisfied with them, choose **Create app**\.
+Choose the available option you want to use, and when you're ready, choose **Create app**\.

-Environment creation takes about 5 minutes and creates the following resources:
+Environment creation takes about five minutes and creates the following resources\.

+### Elastic Beanstalk created resources<a name="collapsible-section-EB-resources"></a>
 + **EC2 instance** – An Amazon Elastic Compute Cloud \(Amazon EC2\) virtual machine configured to run web apps on the platform that you choose\.

   Each platform runs a specific set of software, configuration files, and scripts to support a specific language version, framework, web container, or combination of these\.
 Most platforms use either Apache or nginx as a reverse proxy that sits in front of your web app, forwards requests to it, serves static assets, and generates access and error logs\.